 - The Yamathon is a unique endeavour in that there is no set course.
 Basic directions are provided to all participants — part of the navigational challenge is to be creative and take shortcuts provided you visit all 30 Yamanote Line Stations.

 - Teams must take a photo at every station to prove that they have completed the Yamathon circle.

 The Tokyo Yamathon Board Members are a part of the IVG (International Volunteer Group), a group of volunteers who work together to support charities throughout Japan.

-IVG is an entirely volunteer-founded group of people from across the globe with a desire to make a real difference!To prevent the spread of COVID-19, many events have been canceled.
+IVG is an entirely volunteer-founded group of people from across the globe with a desire to make a real difference!Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.